openbmc/docs/architecture/openbmc-systemd.md

 Underneath the covers, this is calling systemd with the server power on target.

+## Systemd Services or Monitoring Applications
+A common question when creating new OpenBMC applications which need to execute some logic in the context of systemd targets is whether they should be triggered by systemd services or by monitoring for the appropriate D-Bus signal indicating the start/stop of the target they are interested in.

+The basic guidelines for when to create a systemd service are the following:
+- If your application logic depends on other systemd based services then make it a systemd service and utilize the Wants/After/Before service capabilities.
+- If other applications depend on your application logic then it should be a systemd service.
+- If your application failing during the target start could impact targets or services that run after it, then it should be a systemd service.
+This ensures dependent targets are not started if your application fails.

 ## Error Handling of Systemd
 With great numbers of targets and services, come great chances for failures.
 To make OpenBMC a robust and productive system, it needs to be sure to have an